 4.1 The site subject of this current application together with the Wates / Miller site adjoining to the east was considered for allocation in the Core Strategy (known as Site E) as an alternative to Site B. The Core Strategy Inspector (report dated 23 October 2012) highlighted a number of matters important for the development in Wallingford.
 Concluding he recommended Site B over Site E due to conservation issues in respect of Site E, particularly the access from Reading Road.
 As the Wates site and the access from Reading Road now has permission (under appeal P15/S0191/FUL) this particular issue is no longer applicable to the current site.
-However other matters highlighted by the Core Strategy Inspector in respect of Site E are still relevant.
+However other matters highlighted by the Core Strategy Inspector in respect of Site E are still relevant and these include links, landscape, townscape, flooding, ecology, open space and recreation.